Attached is the summary document for the total RECs retired for UIUC in FY22.

 - FY 2017:

-PPA signed with RainSplitter Wind Farm
+PPA signed with RainSplitter Wind Farm in Nov 2016

 In the near term and possibly even in the long term, it will not be possible to meet our emissions goals entirely with on-campus clean energy generation.
 We must therefore purchase some off-campus renewable and other zero-carbon energy.